Sweden at a Glance

 Spending their life in Sweden has become the dream of many expats.
 The excellent health and education systems are not the only reason to move to this part of Scandinavia.
 The country also impresses visitors and foreign employees alike with its breathtaking scenery.
 Many Swedish people live in a house by one of the many lakes and bays.

 Sweden’s summers, although not the warmest, feature long, bright days while the winter season also has its romantic side.
-Living in Sweden’s north may bring a lot of darkness during those cold months, but it is also the site of the famous Aurora Borealis, the polar lights.
+Living in Sweden’s north may bring a lot of darkness during those cold months, but it is also a brilliant vantage point for the famous Aurora Borealis, the Northern Lights.

 Sweden’s Housing Market

-When you plan out your life in Sweden, make sure to give yourself enough time for the apartment hunt.
-The real estate market in bigger cities can prove to be particularly competitive.
+Swedes and expats alike often run into problems when trying to secure a flat, so when you plan out your life in Sweden, make sure to give yourself enough time for the apartment hunt.
+Although one of the main candidature promises in the upcoming Swedish elections is the promise of increasing housing, as of 2014 official figures state that the country has a shortage of 40,000 units.
+Thus, the real estate market in bigger cities, such as Stockholm, can prove to be particularly competitive and it will take some hard work to acquire a home.
 The living standards in Sweden are rather high, and apartments are often located close to schools, shops, and public transport.

-You should expect about SEK 7,000-8,000 in monthly rent for an average 3-room apartment.
+You should expect about SEK 6,000-8,000 in monthly rent for an average 3-room apartment.
 The rent is, of course, a lot higher in upper-class, metropolitan areas.
-For everyday living expenses such as food, clothing, or your children’s education, you can expect another SEK 4,000-6,000 for a single person household.
+For everyday living expenses such as food, clothing, or your children’s education, you can add another SEK 4,000-6,000 for a single person household.

 "First-Hand" Rental Apartments

 In Sweden, apartments can be rented with a first-hand or second-hand contract.
 It can be quite difficult to sign a first-hand contract without a Swedish personal identity number (personnumber) or a guaranteed income.
-If you get to score one of those contracts while living in Sweden, however, the contract will be between you and the owner of the building.
+If you can secure one of those contracts while living in Sweden, however, the contract will be between you and the owner of the building.

 The usual way of finding a first-hand rental apartment is by registering with your municipality to be put on a waiting list.
 In larger cities, these waiting lists are extremely long and it can take several years before your municipality will consider you.
-Smaller towns or villages will make it easier for you, and you may get a first-hand rental apartment right away.
+Inquire with the local municipality for more information on the waiting list.
+Smaller towns or villages will be easier, however, and you may get a first-hand rental apartment right away.

 "Second-Hand" Rental Apartments